-THERE is nothing more obvious to those whose business it is to assist labouring women, than that the several unnatural postures in which children present themselves at their births, are the occasion of the most of the bad labours and ill accidents that happen unto women in such a condition.
+There is nothing more obvious to those whose business H 2

+it is to assist labouring women, than that the several unnatural postures in which children present themselves at their hirths, are the occasion of the most of the had lahours and ill accidents that happen unto women in such a condition.

-And since Midwives are very often obliged, because of these unnatural situations, to draw the children forth by the feet, I conceive it to be most proper to shew first how a child must be brought forth that presents itself in that posture, because it will be a guide to several of the rest.
+And since Midwives are very often obliged, because of these unnatural situations, to draw the children forth by the feet, I conceive it to he most proper to show first how a child must be brought forth thut presents itself in that posture, hecause it will he a guide to several of the rest.

-I know indeed that in this case it is the advice of several authors to change the figure, and place the head so that it may present the birth; and this counsel I. should be very inclinable to follow, could they but also show how it must be done; but it will appear very difficult, if not impossible to be performed, if we would avoid the dangers that by such violent agitations both the mother and child must be put into, and therefore my opinion is that it is better to draw it forth by the feet, when it presents itself in that posture, than to venture a worse accident by turning it.
+I know indeed that in this case it is the advice of several authors to change the figures, and place the head so that it may present the hird; and this connel 1 should be very inclinable to follow, could they hut also show how it must be done; but it will appear very difficult, if not impossible to be performed, if we would avoid the dangers that by such violent agitations both the mother and child must be put into, and therefore wry optimion is that it is better to draw it forth by the feet, when it presents itself in that posture, than to venture a verse accident by turning it.

-As soon therefore as the waters are broke, and it is known that the child comes thus, and the womb is o-p pen enough to admit the midwife's or operator's hand into it, or else by anointing the passages with oil and hog's grease, to endeavour to dilate it by degrees, using her fingers to this purpose, spreading the one from the other, then taking care that her nails are well pared and no rings on her fingers, and her hands well anointwith oil and fresh butter, and the woman placed in the manner directed in the former section, let her gently introduce her hand into the entry of the womb; where finding the child's feet, let her draw it forth in the manner I shall presently direct; only let her first see whether it presents one foot or both; and if but one foot she ought to consider whether it be the right foot or the left; and also in what fashion it comes, for by that means she will soonest come to know where to find the other; which as soon as she knows, and finds, let her gently pull forth with the other; but of this she must be especially careful, viz. that this second be not the foot of another child, for if so it may be of the most fatal consequences, for she may sooner split both mother and children than draw them forth; but this may be easly prevented, if she does but slide her hand up the first leg and thigh to the waist, and there find both thighs joined together, depending from one and the same body; and this is also the best means to find the other foot, when it comes but with one.
+As soon, therefore, as the waters are broke, and it is known that the child comes thus, and the womh is open enough to admit the midwife's or operator's hand into it. or else hy anointing the passages with oil and hog's grease to endeavour to dilate it by degrees, using her fingers to this purpose, spreading the one from the other, then taking care that her nails are well pared and no rings on her fingers, and her hands well anointed with oil and fresh butter, and the woman placed in the manner directed in the former section, let her gently introduce her hand into the entry of the womb; where finding the child's feet. let her draw it forth in the manner I shall presently direct : only let her first see whether it presents one foot or both . and if but one foot, she ought to consider whether it he the right foot or the left; and also in what fashion it comes, for by that means she will soonest come to know where to find the other; which as soon as also knows, and finds, let the grouply pull forth with the other; but of this the must be specially careful, viz. that this second be not the foot of nonther child, for if is on it may be of the most fatal consequences, for she may sooner split both mother and children han draw them forth; but this may be aslly prevented, if she does but slide her hand up the first joined together, dependent from one and the same body; and this; also the best means to find the other foot; when it comes hat with one.